Yaronot/StopLossBot-Polymarket/README.md

 - US residents cannot use this tool legally
 - Users must comply with local financial regulations
 - Tool provided as-is without warranty

-## Disclaimer

-This software is provided for educational purposes only.
-Trading involves substantial risk and may not be suitable for all investors.
-Past performance does not guarantee future results.
-Users are responsible for their own trading decisions and compliance with applicable laws and regulations.

-The developers assume no responsibility for trading losses, technical failures, or legal issues arising from use of this software.